SRCybersecurity/ELEVATELABS_TASK4/README.md

 </br>•	Port numbers
 </br>•	Application names
 </br>•	Network profiles
-</br>It ensures that only authorized traffic can reach or leave your device, improving security.   <br></br> <br></br>
+</br>It ensures that only authorized traffic can reach or leave your device, improving security.

+---

 ***THANK YOU*** <br></br> <br></br>

 ***END***

-Outcome: Basic firewall management skills and understanding of network traffic filtering.